vaginessa/BrowserBoxPro/README.md

 # Install and Run

-:warning: Make sure you're installing from a non-`root` user with `sudo` permissons, because some components aren't intended to be installed as root and probably won't work, but nevertheless require `sudo`.
+:warning: Make sure you're installing from a non-`root` user with `sudo` permissons, because some components aren't intended to be installed as root and probably won't work, but nevertheless require `sudo` to install.

 1. `git clone https://github.com/dosyago/BrowserBoxPro`
 2. `cd BrowserBoxPro`